brainfo/denblab_trial/README.md

 - dnbelab retain double the number of nuclei
 - but those more retained nuclei are with less gene numbers

+### Questions

+Are these more retained nuclei are good biological samplings from the tissue?
+in terms of cell type identity first
+This lead to our next step:

 ## Next step

+- clustering and viriance analysis
+- cell type markers
-integrate matrices from both platforms with scVI
+- integrate matrices from both platforms with scVI